aimilefth/6G_Versus_monitoring/prometheus/README.md

 ### `docker-compose.yml`

 The Prometheus service is defined in the main `docker-compose.yml` file with the following key settings:
-- **`image: prom/prometheus:v3.5.0`**: Specifies the official Prometheus Docker image.
+- **`image: ${PROMETHEUS_IMAGE}`**: Specifies the official Prometheus Docker image, configured via the `.env` file.
-- **`network_mode: host`**: Prometheus runs directly on the host's network.
-This simplifies the configuration, as it can scrape other services running on `localhost` at their respective ports.
+- **`networks: - monitoring`**: Connects Prometheus to the custom bridge network, allowing it to communicate with other services using their service names.
-- **`volumes`**: The local `prometheus.yml` configuration file is mounted into the container at `/etc/prometheus/prometheus.yml`, allowing Prometheus to use our custom settings.
+- **`volumes`**: The local `prometheus.yml` configuration file is mounted into the container at `/etc/prometheus/prometheus.yml`.
 - **`command`**:
-    - `--config.file=/etc/prometheus/prometheus.yml`: Tells Prometheus where to find its configuration file inside the container.
+    - `--config.file=/etc/prometheus/prometheus.yml`: Tells Prometheus where to find its configuration file.
-    - `--web.enable-remote-write-receiver`: This crucial flag activates the endpoint (`/api/v1/write`) that allows clients like our `remote-write` prototype to push data directly to Prometheus.
+    - `--web.enable-remote-write-receiver`: Activates the endpoint that allows clients to push data directly to Prometheus.

 ### `prometheus.yml`

 This file defines what and how Prometheus should monitor.
 - **`global.scrape_interval: 2s`**: Sets the default frequency for scraping targets.
-Prometheus will poll the pull-based clients every two seconds.
 - **`scrape_configs`**: This section defines the monitoring jobs.
-    - **`job_name: "prometheus"`**: The first job is for Prometheus to monitor itself.
+    - **`job_name: "prometheus"`**: The first job is for Prometheus to monitor itself, using its service name `prometheus:9090`.
-    - **`job_name: "pyjoules_simple"`**: This job tells Prometheus to scrape our simple client, which is accessible at `localhost:9091` because of the shared host network.
+    - **`job_name: "pyjoules_simple"`**: This job tells Prometheus to scrape our simple client.
+The target is `pyjoules-metrics-client-simple:9091`, using Docker's internal DNS to resolve the service name to the correct container IP.
-    - **`job_name: "pyjoules_multirate"`**: This job defines the scraping configuration for the multirate client, available at `localhost:9092`.
+    - **`job_name: "pyjoules_multirate"`**: This job defines the scraping configuration for the multirate client, available at `pyjoules-metrics-client-multirate:9092`.